b0gg4rd/micro-helloworld/pippo-helloworld/README.md

-# Pippo - Hello World!
+# Pippo - Hello World

 The classic **Hello World!** for **Pippo**.